marcransome/pond/man/pond.md

 By default, a directory named _pond_ is created within either the **regular** or **private** subdirectory under **\$\_\_fish\_config\_dir/pond/** dependent upon the type of the pond.

 When creating a new pond, an interactive editor is opened (unless the **\--empty** option is specified) ready to add new shell variable definitions.
-See **ENVIRONMENT** for a discussion of the **pond_editor** universal variable that controls which editor is used.
+See **ENVIRONMENT** for a discussion of the **pond\_editor** universal variable that controls which editor is used.

 **-e**, **\--empty**

-:   Create an empty pond without opening an interactive editor
+:   Create an empty pond without opening an interactive editor (this option is inferred when using **pond** in the context of a pipeline)

 **-p**, **\--private**